chapterinc/flutter-realm-plugin/example/README.md

-# flutterrealm_example
+# flutterrealm_light_example

-Demonstrates how to use the flutterrealm plugin.
+Demonstrates how to use the flutterrealm_light plugin.

 ## Getting Started